How to Protect Your Knees When You Exercise

 12. Listen to Your Body:

-Keep a close check on the warning signals of feeling discomfort or pain during and after your workout session.
-If you still feel severe and persistent pain in your knee, along with signs such as swelling, or unusual sensations, then it stands important to pay heed to your body and book an appointment with your doctor.
+Monitor closely the warning signs of experiencing discomfort or pain during and after your exercise session.
+If you still experience sharp and persistent pain in your knee, accompanied by signs like swelling or odd sensations, then it is imperative to listen to your body and schedule an appointment with your physician.

 13. Stay Hydrated: